Buildings & Grounds

 Wayne Bartholomew Family Park is located at 1090 South 2900 East and is open from dawn to dusk, Sunday through Saturday.

-Parking permits will be required beginning July 21, 2017 to park at Wayne Bartholomew Family Park May 1 – September 30.
+Parking permits are required at Wayne Bartholomew Family Park May 1 – September 30.
 Permits are not required October 1 – April 30.
-Free annual permits for Springville residents are available at the Civic Center and the Parks Office with proof of residence.
+Free annual permits for Springville residents are available at the Civic Center and the Parks and Recreation Office with proof of residence.
 One permit per household can be issued.
-Permits for non-Springville residents will be available at the park for $10.
-If you made a pavilion reservation prior to July 12th (date this notice was posted) please call (801) 489-2770 about a temporary parking pass.
+Permits for non-Springville residents will be available at the park for $10 per day.

 Monday – Thursday: 11 a.m. – 6 p.m.